 This will give you an idea that they are as productive at home, if not more productive than they are when they're in the office.
 My personal opinion and what I've seen time and time again is that along as you've got the right employee, they are always more productive when no-ones in the office.
 This isn’t a situation that can comfortably occur, so I find the next best thing is that when they work in their home office.
 Here they will become more productive than when they're surrounded by lots of people and lots of distractions.

-	I've got another podcast on that that you can look to about this topic, but the short of it is that working from home is a great situation.
+Working from home is a great situation.
 Get your employees working from home and secure.
 Reduce your carbon footprint.
 Be the person that's doing something for the environment, make it happen!

 Contact us today to learn more about IT security for your business.